Mourad777/hotel_booking/client-hotel-admin/README.md

 AWS s3
 -videos are uploaded directly via the browser to s3 bucket using a pre-signed url because of there size and server memory requirements
 -photos are uploaded via the laravel server for the purpose of manipulating the size before storing them in the s3 bucket

+TODOS
+-Provide appropriate error codes from the server when something goes wrong -Crud operation for users